SerendipitysX/PBSNet/readme.md

 The datasets used in this paper is WorldView-3 (can be downloaded [here](https://www.maxar.com/product-samples/)), QuickBird (can be downloaded [here](https://earth.esa.int/eogateway/catalog/quickbird-full-archive)) and GaoFen-2 (can be downloaded [here](http://www.rscloudmart.com/dataProduct/sample)).
 Due to the copyright of dataset, we can not upload the datasets, you may download the data and simulate them according to the paper.

 ## Get Started
+Training and testing codes are in '[codes/](./codes)'.
+All codes will be presented after the paper is completed published.
+Please refer to `codes/how-to-run.md` for detail description.

 ## PBSNet Architecture
 ![PBSNet](/figures/IGARSS_PBSN_schematic.png)